sruthipeter/sruthipeter.github.io/_posts/2016-10-16-gender-sterotypes.md

 ---

-The study explored the influence of female significant figures, such as female siblings or cousins, and the power/ dominance Indian men held over their partner in romantic relationships `RR`.
+**_The study explored whether the presence of female significant figures (eg. female siblings) influences the power/ dominance Indian men have on their partner in romantic relationships `RR`._**

 >According to Wetizman's Role Theory (1979), children develop their behaviors and attitudes on thr basis of the presence of significant figures in their life.